 What is short-term and long-term in marketing?

-You always want to be thinking about where you’re headed.
 Ultimately, long-term goals are what keeps us moving forward.
 Building your brand’s voice, staking your claim as an expert in your industry, and creating engaging content are all long-term strategies.

 But short-term strategies give us the quick wins, and serve as touchpoints along the way.
 Getting your content in front of people’s eyes, reaching your target audience and bringing them in, and increasing engagement are all short-term wins strategies.